 An allocation program for individual take limits (ITLs) must be developed to annually distribute any specified TAC.
-Allocation to individuals and/or user groups is not covered here, although Project Team discussions have highlighted the desire to allocate any TAC among subsistence and recreational uses.
+Allocation to individuals and/or user groups is not covered here, although Project Team discussions have occurred on this issue.
 Once allocation is determined, the proposed strategy relies on the assumption that dispersal of fishing across several sites within a zone will occur (notwithstanding marine protected areas or any other closed sites).
 Thus, allocation of TACs among individuals should not restrict where harvest occurs, except that it occurs within the defined fishing zone and no catches within MPAs or other closed sites.
-This criterion is intended to disperse the effects of fishing across the entire zone, at least to the extent possible given user preferences.
+This criterion is intended to disperse the effects of fishing across the entire zone, at least to the extent possible given fisher preferences.